JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 This shows that defining a new method for `f` forced *recompilation* of these `MethodInstance`s.

-You can see that Julia no longer uses that optimization for when `container[1]` happens to be an `Int`.
+You can see that Julia no longer uses that optimization checking whether `container[1]` happens to be an `Int`.
 Experience has shown that once a method has a couple of specializations, it may accumulate yet more, and to reduce the amount of recompilation needed Julia quickly abandons attempts to optimize the case handling containers with unknown element types.